techpresales/Ansible/Playbook/Schema_Backup/Readme.txt

 schema.sh --> Schema_Backup.yml --> Schema_backup.sh --> mail_schemabkp.txt

-schema.sh - Contains the Playbook details with pre deleting the old logs files and preparing Mailer format
+schema.sh - Contains the Playbook details with pre deleting the old logs files and prepars mail_schemabkp.txt Mailer format file

 Schema_Backup.yml - Contains the server details on which this job to be executed.